 When most people get hurt, injured, or become sick, they go to the doctor to figure out what is wrong and how to fix it.
-While the doctor might know what’s going on once they see you, they will often need help in order to get a better look at what might be causing your symptoms.
+While it’s possible that your doctor might know what’s going on simply by hearing your symptoms, in many cases they’ll need the assistance of diagnostic imaging to get a better idea of what’s going on in your body and causing your symptoms.

-Doctors often use all sorts of different tests to check different things that can be affecting you.
-These tests include things such as bloodwork, MRIs, and X-rays.
-Many of these tools use diagnostic imaging to help doctors look inside the affected area of your body.
-Of course, there are many different types of diagnostic imaging exams, but one of the more common and effective diagnostic imaging tests are CT scans.
+Diagnostic imaging is incredibly valuable in diagnosis because it allows doctors to internally examine the affected area of your body.
+Of course, there are many different types of diagnostic imaging exams, but one of the most common and effective diagnostic imaging procedures are CT scans.

-CT scans use X-rays beams to provide doctors with images of inside the patient’s body.
-The patient lays down while an arc sends thousands of X-ray beams through the body, collecting them on the other end of the arc in order to compare the strength between the beams.
-By doing this, the doctor can gather a very imaged detail of inside the body.
+CT scans use x-ray beams to provide doctors with images of inside the patient’s body.
+The patient lays down while an arc sends thousands of x-ray beams through the body, collecting them on the other end of the arc in order to compare the strength between the beams.
+By doing this, the doctor can gather a very detailed image of inside the body.

 1. You cannot undergo an MRI for some reason.

-While there are many, many reasons for why someone might not be able to undergo an MRI, this is often one of the reasons for why people need CT scans.
-CT scans are much less sensitive to movement than MRIs, so if you have an injury that doctor’s need to look at that prevent you from laying still or comfortably for 30-60 minutes, it might be better to get a CT scan.
+CT scans are much less sensitive to movement and take less time to perform than MRIs, so if you have an injury that doctor’s need to look at that prevents you from laying still or comfortably for 30-60 minutes, it might be better to get a CT scan.
 This can also be true if you have an implanted medical device of any kind, as that prohibits you from undergoing an MRI.

-2. You need to have your blood vessels examined for some reason.
+2. You need to have your blood vessels examined.

 Whether it is to check for a blockage or some other issue, CT scans allow doctors the ability to examine your blood vessels without needing to perform exploratory surgery or a surgical biopsy.
 This can play a major role for people who might be needing the diagnosis or treatment of things such as vascular diseases.